Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

 V ASSOCIATED OFFENCES: FINANCIAL RECORD-KEEPING AND MONEY LAUNDERING

 The Brazilian anti-corruption legal framework does not punish money laundering or wrongdoing related to financial record-keeping.
-Liability for such activities is only established by specific laws, such as the Tax Crimes Law (Law No. 8,137 of 1990)17 and the Anti-Money Laundering Law (Law No. 9,613 of 1998).18
+Liability for these activities is only established by specific laws, such as the Tax Crimes Law16 and the Anti-Money Laundering Law.17

 Money laundering is described as the act of concealing or dissimulating the true nature, origin, location, availability, transaction or ownership of assets, rights or valuables directly or indirectly arising from criminal offences.
 This crime is punishable by three to 10 years of imprisonment and a fine.